-- Power must be provided by the 8-Series A20-Nexus power inputs (TA4 and PoE+) are disabled. - The A20-Nexus and its Nexlinked transmitters are controlled from the A20-Nexus front panel or its web app.
-The 8-Series user interface is not used for control. - Most A20-Nexus rear panel connectors are disabled apart from the antenna connectors, the USB-A port, the Ethernet control ports, and the DC Outs. - The USB-A port has the following capabilities when A20-Nexus is docked on an 8-Series: - Pairing A20 transmitters to the A20-Nexus by connecting a USB-C cable from the transmitter to the USB-A port. - Attaching a USB keyboard for entering text directly (e.g. receiver channel names) into the A20-Nexus. - Mounting a USB thumb drive for updating A20-Nexus firmware. - Jamming 8-Series timecode to an A20 transmitter via the A20-Nexus. - When docked to an 8-Series, the A20-Nexus Ethernet ports can only be used for control, not Dante.
+- Power must be provided by the 8-Series A20-Nexus Go TA4 DC input is disabled. - The A20-Nexus Go and its NexLinked transmitters are controlled from the A20-Nexus Go front panel or its web app.
+The 8-Series user interface is not used for control. - Most A20-Nexus Go rear panel connectors are disabled, apart from the antenna connectors, the USB-A port, and the DC Outs - The USB-A port has the following capabilities when A20-Nexus Go is docked on an 8-Series: - Pairing A20 transmitters to the A20-Nexus Go by connecting a USB-C cable from the transmitter to the USB-A 0 nort - Attaching a USB keyboard for entering text directly (e.g. receiver channel names) into the A20-Nexus Go.
+0 - 0 Mounting a USB thumb drive for updating A20-Nexus Go firmware. - Jamming 8-Series timecode to an A20 transmitter via the A20-Nexus Go.
+0

-Attaching A20-Nexus to an 8-Series
+Attaching an A20-Nexus Go to an 8-Series

-The A20-QuickDock accessory is required to mount the A20-Nexus to an 8-Series mixer/recorder.
+The A20-QuickDock accessory is required to mount the A20-Nexus Go to an 8-Series mixer-recorder.
+The following instructions apply to the A20-Nexus and A20-Nexus Go.